umbraco/UmbracoDocs/Extending/Section-Trees/Searchable-Trees/index-v10.md

 ![Content Section Dashboards](images/favouritethings-search-v8.png)

 Umbraco automatically finds any implementation of `ISearchableTree` in your site, and automatically configures it to be used for the custom section mentioned in the TreeAlias property.
-Be careful not to accidentally have two `ISearchableTree` implementations trying to search the 'same' TreeAlias, it's *one* `ISearchableTree` per TreeAlias!
+Be careful not to accidentally have two `ISearchableTree` implementations trying to search the 'same' TreeAlias, it's *one* `ISearchableTree` per TreeAlias.

 ## Replacing an existing Section Tree Search